Kalamandalam Hyderali: Life

 Hyderali was a native of Ottupara in Wadakkanchery of Thrissur district.
 His father, Moidutty, was an exponent of Mappila Paattu.
 The art world first took notice of little Hyderali's talent when he won a local-level competition, singing the Malayalam film song "Kalle Kaniville".It was when he was 11 years old that Hyderali joined Kerala Kalamandalam.
 Hailing from a poor family, his parents had struggled to pay the admission fee -— incidentally "a Hindu and a Christian" helped him secure admission in the premier performing arts institute, as Hyderali later recalls in his autobiography.

 Education

 At Kalamandalam, he received training from gurus like Kalamandalam Neelakantan Nambisan, Sivaraman Nair and Kalamandalam Gangadharan.
 His contemporaries at the institution included Madambi Subrahmanian Namboodiri, Kalamandalam Sankaran Embranthiri and Kalamandalam Tirur Nambissan.
 A while after passing his course, M. K. K. Nair, a patron of the arts, offered him a job in the FACT Kathakali school in Ambalamedu off Kochi.

 Hyderali, along with Kalamandalam Sankaran Embranthiri and Venmani Haridas, was instrumental in remoulding the aesthetics of Kathakali music and making it more popular.
-Hyderali was blessed with a light, pliant and sonorous voice that tuned well to softer and melodramatic scenes on Kathakali stage.
+Hyderali had a light, pliant and sonorous voice that tuned well to softer and melodramatic scenes on Kathakali stage.
 His emotive singing used to earn him praise from masters like Kalamandalam Gopi.
 Hyderali was among the pioneers who rendered Kathakali music as independent programmes, without the visual foreground.
 Their innovation has since come to stay.